gkirgizov/die/README.md

 - M. Levin work, for example: Levin, M. (2012).
 Morphogenetic fields in embryogenesis, regeneration, and cancer: Non-local control of complex patterning.
 Bio Systems, 109 3, 243-61.
 [Link to semantic scholar.](https://api.semanticscholar.org/CorpusID:767009)
 - Jones, Jeff Dale.
 (2010) Characteristics of Pattern Formation and Evolution in Approximations of Physarum Transport Networks.
 Artificial Life 16: 127-153. *[Link to semantic scholar.](https://api.semanticscholar.org/CorpusID:7511776Physarum)*
 - Salimans, T., Ho, J., Chen, X., & Sutskever, I. (2017).
 Evolution Strategies as a Scalable Alternative to Reinforcement Learning.
 ArXiv, abs/1703.03864.
 [Link to semantic scholar.](https://api.semanticscholar.org/CorpusID:11410889)

-*PS: Possibly the philosophical setpoint for this project is to create intelligence that would be able to learn how to die with dignity.*